-As a colored gemstone, the quality of rubies is assessed via the same four criteria that diamonds are assessed.
-However, with respect to diamond evaluation, all four criteria are well defined and equally weighted.
-Ruby, on the other hand, lacks well defined, universally accepted quality standards and color is, without question, the most important of the four criteria.
+The quality of rubies is assessed via the same four criteria that diamonds are assessed.
+In the case of diamond evaluation, all four criteria are well defined and equally weighted.
+As a colored gemstone, rubies lack universally accepted quality standards.
+Furthermore, the standards are differently balanced for rubies since color is the most important quality.

 Follow below as we explore the optimal quality characteristics for a ruby within each of the four criteria to know:

 Historically, it has been difficult to describe color variation in rubies.
 For centuries, gem dealers were forced to rely on descriptive terms that were not universally recognized or understood.
 Ancient Indian manuscripts classified ruby into distinct colors such as “China rose,” “saffron,” “pomegranate,” and “partridge eyes.”
 In Burma (now Myanmar), the finest rubies were said to be the color of “ pigeon's blood .”

 Today, gemologists seek a more universal and objective means of assessing color in rubies.
 Their color, and that of other colored gemstones, is now described by the hue, tone, and saturation.
 The description of the ideal color in ruby–vivid, medium-dark red to slightly purplish red–incorporates all three of these terms.